KwatMDPhD/Note/use_macOS.md

     .../ 🍎 Apple's

-    Project 1/ 👯‍♀️ Shared by a person

-    .../ 👯‍♀️ Shared by someone else

     Kwat/ 🕺 Personal

+    Project 1/ 👯‍♀️ Shared
 ```

+When dating a name, prefix it with the most specific known time in "Ye Mo Da Ho Mi Se" (`2024 08 19 15 24 File name`).

 Code and data ➡ `~/cr` ➡ GitHub